 Gaseous exchange occurs within the Alveoli, where capillaries surround the Alveolar structures, allowing the transfer of Oxygen and Carbon dioxide.

 Through this finely balanced process of respiratory control within the Medulla involving Chemoreceptors measuring blood acidity and PO2/PCO2, and the response of increased respirations through contraction and relaxation of the Diaphragm and Intercostal muscles, homeostasis can be maintained and the body’s requirements met.

 Assessing breathing is an important aspect to identify any deficits that may be present, or any worsening symptoms.
 An initial review of rate, depth, and effectiveness will give you an idea of any potential pathophysiology happening.
-The clinician can question; is the rate within normal parameters, is it elevated or decreased indicating an imbalance of PO2/PCO2 or acidity?
+The clinician can question; is the rate within normal parameters?
+Is it elevated or decreased indicating an imbalance of PO2/PCO2 or acidity?
 Is it regular or irregular indicating potential issues with the Medulla respiratory centre?
-Is the depth adequately perfusing the patient, is it shallow breaths meaning potentially poor air entry, is it deep and irregular suggesting possible neurological issues?
-Is the patients’ breathing effective, is there evidence of cyanosis, excessive intercostal, diaphragm, and/or abdominal use to get air in, are they having use a tripod position to help maintain air entry?
+Is the depth adequately perfusing the patient?
+Are there shallow breaths indicating poor air entry or are they deep and irregular suggesting possible neurological issues?
+Is the patients’ breathing effective and is there evidence of cyanosis, excessive intercostal, diaphragm, and/or abdominal use to get air in?
+Are they having use a tripod position to help maintain air entry?
 Is their Oxygen Saturation (SPO2) maintaining between a healthy normal range, 94-98%, or 88-92% in COPD.
 All of these questions can help the clinician build an idea if there are potential pathophysiological issues with a patients’ breathing.